Conscientious objector: Russia

 The Russian Empire allowed Russian Mennonites to run and maintain forestry service units in South Russia in lieu of their military obligation.
 The program was under church control from 1881 through 1918, reaching a peak of seven thousand conscientious objectors during World War I. An additional five thousand Mennonites formed complete hospital units and transported wounded from the battlefield to Moscow and Ekaterinoslav hospitals.

 After the Russian Revolution of 1917, Leon Trotsky issued a decree allowing alternative service for religious objectors whose sincerity was determined upon examination.
 Vladimir Chertkov, a follower of Leo Tolstoy, chaired the United Council of Religious Fellowships and Groups, which successfully freed 8000 conscientious objectors from military service during the Russian Civil War.
 The law was not applied uniformly and hundreds of objectors were imprisoned and over 200 were executed.
 The United Council was forced to cease activity in December 1920, but alternative service was available under the New Economic Policy until it was abolished in 1936.
 Unlike the earlier forestry and hospital service, later conscientious objectors were classified "enemies of the people" and their alternative service was performed in remote areas in a gulag-like environment in order to break their resistance and encourage enlistment.

 In the present day, Russian draft legislation allows people to choose an alternative civilian service for religious or ideological reasons.
 Most objectors are employed in healthcare, construction, forestry and post industries, serving 18 to 21 months.

 Serbia

-Serbia introduced civil service for Conscientious objectors in 2009. the service lasted 9 months and people serving were task to help out in government facilities such as post offices, kindergartens, hospitals etc. In 2020 during COVID-19 they were called to help prepare military hospitals for the influx of military and civilian patients.
+Serbia introduced civil service for Conscientious objectors in 2009.
+The service lasted 9 months and people serving were tasked with helping out in government facilities such as post offices, kindergartens, hospitals etc. In 2020 during COVID-19 they were called to help prepare military hospitals for the influx of military and civilian patients.

 When civil service was introduced the mandatory military service period was reduced from 12 months to 6 months.

 Mandatory military service was abolished in 2011.